Home > Blog > Capability of the PCB Surface Mount Plant

 3、 Do not save any money, especially when selecting a solder paste.
 Make sure that you purchase a high-quality paste because you can have serious issues if that process, in practice fails.

-4、 Determine what properties and strengths are required in order to work best with the assembly.
+4、 Determine what properties and strengths are required to work best with the assembly.

 5、 Get familiar with the different components and materials and determine which ones are most compatible.